-• Ongoing relationship building
+Ongoing relationship building

 Many rugby clubs have space available that could help support Girlguiding groups locally, from clubhouse facilities to large, open outdoor spaces.
-There are also volunteer opportunities available for young women doing the Queens Guide award or Duke of Edinburgh award to learn to referee U12 girls' matches.
+There are also volunteer opportunities available for young women doing the Queens Guide award or Duke of Edinburgh award to learn to referee U12 girls' matches, help out at events or behind the scenes.